 By using generative design, you save time and reduce the workload, the software will generate the design for you, which will increase your productivity.
 All of these advantages also have an impact on the overall cost of your production!
 Less material, faster design development, innovative, and already optimized designs will save time and money on your projects!

 Design for Additive Manufacturing (DfAM) requires specific training and knowledge.
 Additive manufacturing enables new possibilities, by giving more freedom and flexibility.
+Innovating by developing interesting structures such as products with internal lattices to optimize the weight of a product is a great advantage offered while using Design for Additive Manufacturing.
 Designing for this technology creates a new way of thinking and creating objects: this design development is not dependant on the manufacturing constraints of traditional technologies.
 If you are used to design for other manufacturing techniques, it can be difficult to forget about these constraints while designing: generative design can be a great solution.
 Free from manufacturing and design constraints, generative design can help to develop innovative parts!

 Let’s go through some examples showing the benefits of generative design and additive manufacturing!